James2250/SMW-MusicNamer/Readme.txt

 - Needs to be in the same folder as AddmusicK.exe.

-- Add Song1.txt to the end of Addmusic_list.txt in the AddmusicK folder.
+- Delete all songs under Locals/Globals and add "0A Song1.txt" to the Locals section in Addmusic_list.txt in the AddmusicK folder.
-  Is what ConvertMusic renames each of the song text files to when going through the zip folders.

-- Needs to have an expanded ROM called ROMo.smc in the same directory (save a level in lunar magic or use lunar expand)
+- Needs to have an expanded US ROM (at least 1MB) called ROMo.smc in the same directory (save a level in lunar magic or use lunar expand)
   Not provided here.

 - Doesn't handle songs with sample groups, but handles all other samples.
 Copies any samples found to the AddMusicK samples